-Projecting a yield average of 4,000 lb./acre for commercial cultivars of S. canadensis, this goal should provide 10,000,000 lb. of collective inventory that includes berries sold directly by growers as well as those marketed through the cooperative's regional and national efforts as bulk frozen berries and various ingredients.
+With a conservative yield average of 4,000 lb./acre, this goal should on average provide 10,000,000 lb. of collective inventory that includes berries sold directly by growers as well as those marketed through the cooperative's regional and national efforts as bulk frozen berries and various ingredients.
 Large scale demand strongly favors and/or must have berries with certified organic papers.